-The company’s adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) were up by 2.1% at $634.1 million.
+The company’s adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) went up by 2.1% to $634.1 million.

-The growth in its revenue and adjusted EBITDA came mainly from Atlantica’s recent investments in new assets, higher production in the company’s renewable energy business, and foreign-exchange differences.
+The growth in Atlantica’s revenue and adjusted EBITDA came mainly from its recent investments in new assets, higher production in the company’s renewable energy business, and foreign-exchange differences.